-Should any community member feel compelled to report an incident of concern anonymously, they may do so via our website by hovering over 'Students' or 'Parents/Guardians and Friends' (top right corner of the homepage) and selecting 'Incident or Concern Report' from the dropdown menus.
+Should any community member feel compelled to report an incident of concern anonymously, they may do so via our website by hovering over 'ACADEMY FAMILIES' (top right corner of the homepage) and selecting 'Incident or Concern Report' from the dropdown menu.
 All reports will be taken seriously and investigated by the Co-Head for Community.